 The Subaru Legacy comes standard with all-wheel drive, and like the 200, is fully redesigned for 2015.
 The Legacy receives compliments for its nimble handling, intuitive touch-screen infotainment system and high-end cabin materials.

 Details: 2015 Ford Fusion

 The 2015 Ford Fusion is available in three trims: S, SE and Titanium.
 The Fusion Hybrid and Fusion Energi plug-in hybrid are reviewed separately.
 The Fusion is front-wheel drive and all-wheel drive is available on SE and Titanium trims.
 The base Fusion has a four-cylinder engine and six-speed automatic transmission.
 The turbo 1.6-liter four and six-speed manual are no longer offered.
 A turbocharged 1.5- and 2.0-liter four-cylinder engine are available, both of which are also mated to the automatic.
 The Fusion gets a newly standard rearview camera for 2015.
 Since it hasn’t been fully redesigned since the 2013 model year, this overview uses applicable research and reviews from the 2013, 2014 and 2015 model years.

 Next Steps: Ford Fusion

-- Find low financing rates for the Ford Fusion
+- View the best prices for the 2015 Ford Fusion

 - See Affordable Midsize Cars rankings